Here is what we, in the insolvency world, know now after the last 12 months of dealing with thousands of distressed directors.

 - Staff shortages due to a very tight labour market.
 This harms productivity.
 What is your plan to cope?

 - Inflation and rising taxes are likely to dampen consumer confidence on some kinds of spending.
 How do you plan for these changes?

-Annual accounts, corporation tax returns, confirmation statements must be filed even if your company was seriously impacted by Covid and your own Self Assessment returns need to be filed by 31st January 2022.
+Annual accounts, corporation tax returns, confirmation statements must be filed even if your company was seriously impacted by Covid.
 These take time and cost money with accountants.
 Failure to file can lead to fines.